NAMTeam/nam-dll/README.md

 The plugin should write a `NAM.log` file in the same folder as the plugin.
 The log contains status information for the most recent run of the plugin.

+For debugging purposes, individual features of the DLL can be disabled in the [NAM.ini](src/NAM.ini) configuration file.

 # License

 This project is licensed under the terms of the GNU Lesser General Public License version 3.0.